antoniokly/BluetoothThing/README.md

 Find, connect and subscribe to Bluetooth LE peripherals without the hard works.

 Integrates CoreBluetooth with CoreData and iCloud.
-Stores last known data and meta data of subscribed Bluetooth peripherals in CoreData with iCloud synchronization. (iCloud requires iOS 13.0+, watchOS 6.0+, macOS 10.15+ or tvOS 13.0+)
+Stores last known data and meta data of subscribed Bluetooth peripherals in CoreData database and synchronized on iCloud. (iCloud sync requires iOS 13.0+, watchOS 6.0+, macOS 10.15+ or tvOS 13.0+)

 ## Usage